 It is necessary also to show monthly projections of expenditure.
 The expenditure projections relate to cash paid and should reconcile to the cash flow (reconciliation between revenue and expenditure per month).
-It is necessary to manage and monitor cash flow monthly to ensure that expenditure do not exceed income, which if not properly managed might lead to the municipality running into financial difficulties.
+It is necessary to manage and monitor cash flow on a monthly basis to ensure that expenditure do not exceed income, which if not properly managed might lead to the municipality running into financial difficulties.